Vivekanand-R/Industry-Outlook/README.md

 **3. Investment in Major Economies:**
-**Investment** is not just about Money, Its about "**Time**" as well, if you are working for a Major economies/companies with 5-10% of your entire life time, it better to be worth it.
+**Investment** is not just about Money, Its about "**Time**" as well, particularly if you are working for a Major economies/companies with 5-10% of your entire life time, it better to be worth it.
 Insights mainly focused for Expats:

 Here are the five major factor's (Scale between 0 to 10), which we can use before making any decision: